jsavko/boss-splash/README.md

     * @param {string} actorImg  Path to an image to display on the banner.
     * @param {number} timer  Number of miliseconds for splash screen to be rendered.
     * @param {number} animationDuration  Number of seconds to complete the slide in animation.
+    * @param {number} animationDelay   Number of miliseconds to delay the animation
     * @param {string} video  Path to video file for splash screen.
     * @param {bool} fill  Stretch video to full screen. defaults false
     * @param {bool} close  Closes open overlay for all players.